PRIHSM

 NIH Maternal Health Research Center of Excellence

-The work of the center will involve community-university partnerships focused on improving maternal health equity and be driven by perspectives of patients, providers, and healthcare leadership.
+The work of the center will involve community-university partnerships focused on improving maternal health and be driven by perspectives of patients, providers, and healthcare leadership.
 The PRIHSM center will provide training opportunities to build research and clinical expertise relevant to postpartum hemorrhage, especially among individuals who represent diverse perspectives and experiences within academic and community-based settings, and underserved areas.

 This project team, led by Deirdre Lyell, MD, is addressing antenatal iron deficiency anemia by developing, implementing, and disseminating a patient-informed Anemia Prevention Toolkit.